rahuluws/MSC-PROJECT/README.md

 Using the terminal, navigate to all three subfolders and run the command "npm i" to install all dependencies for the applications.
 Inside each of the three subfolders, a folder named "node modules" will be created, which contains the dependencies for each application.

+For running the server run the command "node server.js" inside the B00402086-BE folder.

+ For running rxjs application run the command ng s --o inside the angular-rxjs folder.

+ For running redux application run the command ng s --o --port="1234" inside the angular-redux folder.